Carmelites: Teresian reform

-The Discalced Carmelites also faced much opposition from other unreformed Carmelite houses (notably, Carmelites from Toledo arrested and imprisoned John of the Cross in their own monastery).
+The Discalced Carmelites also faced much opposition from unreformed Carmelite houses, as when Carmelites from Toledo arrested and imprisoned John of the Cross in their monastery.
 Only in the 1580s did the Discalced Carmelites gain official approval of their status.
-In 1593, the Discalced Carmelites had their own superior general styled propositus general, the first being Nicholas Doria.
+In 1593, the Discalced Carmelites had their own superior general styled praepositus general, the first such being Nicholas Doria.
 Due to the politics of foundation, the Discalced friars in Italy were canonically erected as a separate juridical entity.

 After the rise of Protestantism and the devastation of the French Wars of Religion, a spirit of reform renewed 16th–17th century France, as well as the Carmelite Order in France.
 In the late 16th century, Pierre Behourt began an effort to restore the state of the Province of Touraine, which was continued by the practical reforms of Philip Thibault.
 The Provincial Chapter of 1604 appointed Thibault the prior of the Convent in Rennes, and moved the Novitiate to Rennes, thereby ensuring that new members of the Province would be formed by the reform-minded friars.
 The Observance of Rennes advocated poverty, the interior life and regular observance as the antidote to the laxity and decadence into which religious life had fallen, in addition, incorporating currents of renewal from the Discalced Reform, the French School, and the Society of Jesus.
 Thibault is said to have wished to marry the spirit of the society with the Order of Carmelites as far as possible.
 One of the most renowned figures of the Reform was John of St. Samson, a blind lay brother, highly regarded for his humility and exalted spiritual life.
 In 1612, Br.
 John was moved to the Convent at Rennes and, in addition to playing the organ, served as the instructor and spiritual director of the novices.
 Thus John of St. Samson became known as the "Soul of the Reform."
 Eventually, the Observance of Rennes spread to priories throughout France, Belgium, and Germany, and became known as the Touraine Reform, after the Province from which the movement originated.

 Carmelite nunneries were established in New Spain (Mexico), the first founded in 1604 in Puebla de los Angeles, New Spain's second largest city, followed by one in the capital Mexico City 1616.
 In all, before Mexican independence in 1821, there were five Carmelite convents among 56 nunneries.